 DISCLAIMER: CASE RESULTS DEPEND UPON A VARIETY OF FACTORS UNIQUE TO EACH CASE.
 CASE RESULTS DO NOT GUARANTEE OR PREDICT A SIMILAR RESULT IN ANY FUTURE CASE UNDERTAKEN BY THIS LAW FIRM.

 In 2001 one of the firm’s attorneys along with co-counsel obtained a record-setting $46 million jury verdict in Manassas, Virginia Circuit Court against Norfolk Southern in a railroad derailment, brain injury to plaintiff case.
 With interest, the verdict was $60 million.
-The case verdict went up on appeal, and was settled confidentially with Norfolk Southern.
+The case verdict went up on appeal and was settled confidentially with Norfolk Southern.

 Since our inception, the firm had many notable settlements and verdicts in railroad injury law, brain injury cases, medical malpractice, and trucking injury cases, including:

-- In 2010, Rick Shapiro and co-counsel obtained an $8.6 million verdict in a Tennessee state court, the negligence findings of the jury were later affirmed by the Tennessee Supreme Court and a new trial on damages was ordered during 2015.
+- In 2010, Rick Shapiro and co-counsel obtained an $8.6 million verdict in a Tennessee state court, the negligence findings of the jury were later affirmed by the Tennessee Supreme Court and a new trial on damages was ordered in 2015.
 The case was settled against CSX Railroad for a confidential sum.

-- In 2012, firm attorneys Randy Appleton and Jim Lewis negotiated a tractor trailer claim involving brain injury to a young girl that resulted in a $21 million annuity payout settlement, with a 5.5 M present value settlement.
+- In 2012, firm attorneys Randy Appleton and Jim Lewis negotiated a tractor-trailer claim involving brain injury to a young girl that resulted in a $21 million annuity payout settlement, with a 5.5 M present value settlement.

 - In 2015, firm attorney Rick Shapiro and co-counsel obtained a $2.5 million verdict in Norfolk Federal Court for a wrongful death claim of a man who burned to death while using a ride-on lawnmower.
 The verdict was affirmed on appeal at the Fourth Circuit and the judgment amount was later paid by the defendants.

-- In 2019, firm attorneys Randy Appleton and Rick Shapiro obtained a $5 million dollar verdict in a Norfolk, VA Circuit Court in a wrongful death asbestosis claim against Norfolk Southern, with a comparative negligence reduction of 80 percent, for a net $1 million dollar verdict, then settled confidentially.
+- In 2019, firm attorneys Randy Appleton and Rick Shapiro obtained a $5 million jury verdict in a Norfolk, VA Circuit Court in a wrongful death asbestosis claim against Norfolk Southern, with a comparative negligence reduction of 80 percent, for a net $1 million dollar verdict, then settled confidentially.

 - In 2021, firm attorneys Rick Shapiro and Eric Washburn obtained a $1.6 million jury verdict in a Virginia Beach, VA circuit court in a medical malpractice/brain injury personal injury case.
 In a second medical malpractice wrongful death case, we were able to negotiate a settlement totaling $1.2 million.
 The same year, Rick Shapiro (along with co-counsel) settled a railroad FELA lung disease case for $1 million.